flynx/object.js/README.md

 })
 ```

+- No _direct_ way to do "private" definitions,
-- Clear separation of constructor and `.prototype` data:
+- Clear separation of constructor and `.prototype`
+  For example, in `B`:
 	- First block (optional) is merged with `B`,
 	- Second block _is_ the `B.prototype`,
-- No _direct_ way to do "private" definitions,
 - No special syntax, less distinct.

 </td>